gurjot06oct/Cplusplus/11 OOPS/assignment.md

 18. Design a restaurant order management system using encapsulation and inheritance.
 19. Implement a library for handling matrices using operator overloading.
 20. Create a banking system simulation demonstrating the use of all OOP principles in C++.

-These questions cover the spectrum of Bloom's Taxonomy, from basic recall of facts to creating complex systems, providing a comprehensive understanding of OOP concepts in C++.